hgeorge21/FluidSim/README.md

-# MultiFLIP
+# PIC/FLIP Simulation

 Implemented by Yongzhen Huang and Gongyi Shi.

-Based on the paper [*MultiFLIP for Energetic Two-Phase Fluid Simulation*](https://www.cs.ubc.ca/~rbridson/docs/boyd-tog2011-multiflip.pdf).
+Based on the paper [*Animating Sand as a Fluid*](https://www.cs.ubc.ca/~rbridson/docs/zhu-siggraph05-sandfluid.pdf).

+A video presenting our work can be found [here](https://www.dropbox.com/s/6ewmlhst6lxcsgc/FLUID_SIM_PRESENTATION.mp4?dl=0).

 ## How to build